MarcinSzyc/PracticePythonOrg/README.md

-Repository of practice exercised made along with practicepython.org
+Repository of practice exercise made along with practicepython.org